usdot-jpo-ode/wzdx/spec-content/README.md

 [SpatialVerification](/spec-content/enumerated-types/SpatialVerification.md) | An indication of how a geographical coordinate was defined.
 [TimeVerification](/spec-content/enumerated-types/TimeVerification.md) | A measure of how accurate a date-time is.
 [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) | The impact to vehicular lanes along a single road in a single direction.
+[WorkerPresenceConfidence](/spec-content/enumerated-types/WorkerPresenceConfidence.md) | High-level description of the feed publisher's confidence in worker presence
 [WorkerPresenceDefinition](/spec-content/enumerated-types/WorkerPresenceDefinition.md) | Method of knowing the presence of workers in the road event area.
 [WorkerPresenceSource](/spec-content/enumerated-types/WorkerPresenceSource.md) | Situations in which workers may be considered present by a jurisdiction.
 [WorkTypeName](/spec-content/enumerated-types/WorkTypeName.md) | A high-level text description of the type of work being done in a road event.